decidim/decidim/decidim-initiatives/README.md

 ## Creating an initiative

 A user views the Initiatives page at `/initiatives`.
-If they are authorized (or if `Decidim::Initiatives.do_not_require_authorization = true` is set - see below) they see a call-to-action button: `New initiative`.
+If they are allowed to create an initiative they see a call-to-action button: `New initiative`.

 They then choose from the list of initiative types, and go through a number of screens to help them refine their initiative.
 Once created, the initiative is not yet published.